wfgemyd/Clojure_airlines/README.md

 - **Sorting and Optimization**: Sorts flight plans by cost and flight count, eliminating duplicates.

 ## Usage

-1. Ensure Clojure and Leiningen are installed on your system.
-Visit [Clojure's official website](https://clojure.org/guides/install_clojure) and [Leiningen's website](https://leiningen.org/#install) for installation instructions.
+1. Ensure that JDK, Clojure and Leiningen are installed on your system.
+Visit [Oracle website](https://www.oracle.com/java/technologies/downloads), [Clojure's official website](https://clojure.org/guides/install_clojure) and [Leiningen's website](https://leiningen.org/#install) for installation instructions.

 2. Clone this repository and navigate to the project directory.